 Summa Cum Laude is awarded to students with a cumulative grade point average at or above 3.900.
 Magna Cum Laude is awarded to students with a cumulative grade point average between 3.750 and 3.899.
 Cum Laude is awarded to students with a cumulative grade point average between 3.500 and 3.749.
-Students must have completed at least 60 semester credits at Northwest Nazarene University to be eligible for honors at graduation.
+Students must have completed at least 60 semester credits at Northwest Nazarene University or have transferred to NNU with a CUM GPA of 3.5 or higher to be eligible for honors at graduation.